elan-dcc/elan-dcc.github.io/content/en/researchers/overview_getting_started.md

 The purple boxes are links to additional information or to platforms that allow you to perform the action in question.

+You may have already finished writing your research protocol, in which case you can submit that to your ELAN ticket.

 ```mermaid {class=""}
 flowchart TD
     id1("(Write research protocol)") --> id2(Submit one ELAN ticket\nper research/article)